qiuhaotc/ConvertVideoToAudio/README.md

 Use ffmpeg and Xabe.FFmpeg to extract audios from videos.

-Like convert video like mp4, avi to mp3, aac.
+Such as convert video like mp4 or mkv to mp3 or aac.

 ## Usage